LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD August 2022
+* Misc grid menu and button fixes for 22.9
+  * Issue 45958: Safari dropdown / scroll bar z-index issue for editable grid
+  * Issue 45666: Sample grid "More" menu is puzzling when no other menu is present
+  * Issue 45746: Show more grid options menus at narrower screen widths when possible

 ### version 2.210.0
 *Released*: 23 August 2022
 * Sample Timeline in LKB